kirisky/benchmarks-game/README.md

 Where can I get the program measurements?
  — [.csv data files](/public/data)

-Where can I get the archived program source code?
+Where can I get the old archived program source code?
  — [Alioth program source code](https://salsa.debian.org/benchmarksgame-team/archive-alioth-benchmarksgame)

 If you have other questions then please open a new [Question](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/issues/new?issuable_template=Question) issue.